PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_finding.md

 [Visit tutorial](tutorial_loops){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-## Negative vs. positive autoregulation

-* We can add more information to the TF network, labeling an edge *X* → *Y* with a "+" or "-" depending on whether the transcription factor *X* serves to increase or decrease the expression of *Y*.

-* In a random network, we would expect about half of the edges to be assigned a "+", and about half of the edges to be assigned a "-".

-* Re-examining the 130 total loops in the *E. coli* transcription factor network, we see that AAA of them are assigned a "+" and BBB of them are assigned a "-".

-* This enormous discrepancy is doubtfully due to random chance; imagine if we flipped a coin 130 times and obtained AAA "heads" and BBB "tails".

-* In other words, we have found that autoregulation is an important aspect of transcription factors, but we have also found that transcription factors that autoregulate tend to *negatively* autoregulate, meaning that they serve to *turn off* their own expression.

-* This seems to have taken an even stranger turn --- why in the world would negative autoregulation be such a common phenomenon in transcription factors?
-In the next section, we will begin to unravel the mystery.

-* Define: negative autoregulation

 [Next lesson](nar){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}